Close Menu

 • Use “record” when capturing sound/video, but not converting into text.

-See also Understanding the Opposite of Symbiotic: A Complete Guide
+See also Opposite of Boom: A Complete Guide to Understanding and Using Contrasting Terms in English

 Proper Usage and Order: Multiple Terms in One Sentence